sole/berlin-webaudio-hackday-2014/outline.md

 The first most interesting feature is that you can very precisely schedule changes to AudioParams.

 For example, imagine we wanted to change an oscillator's frequency from 440 to 880 in 10 seconds.
 A naive approach would be to set an interval and continuously change the value until we reach the final one.
-But this is probably going to sound like "stepped", because the maximum precision that you can reach with `setInterval` or `setTimeout` is usually about 100ms, so that means you can change the frequency only every 0.1 seconds instead of continuously.
-Our ears are very good at detecting subtle pitch changes, so that "stepped" sound would sound very different to what you actually intended.
+But this is probably going to sound like "stepped", because the maximum precision that you can reach with `setInterval` or `setTimeout` is [limited](http://www.adequatelygood.com/Minimum-Timer-Intervals-in-JavaScript.html), so that means you can change the frequency only every `x` seconds instead of continuously.
+Or even worse: browsers usually throttle code running in background tabs, so it might be executed only once a second.
+Our ears are very good at detecting non continuous subtle pitch changes, so that "stepped" sound would sound very different to what you actually intended.
+Specially if you just can update audio frequencies once a second!

 Example: stepped_sounds.

 So how do we solve this with Web Audio?
 Well, AudioParams have a set of very useful methods we can use for this purpose, called *automation methods*:

 - setValueAtTime() - SetValue
 - linearRampToValueAtTime() - LinearRampToValue